 6. By the account of

 “By the account of” is used to attribute information to someone’s personal experience or testimony.
-It suggests that the information is as told by a particular person.
+It suggests that the information is told by a particular person.

 This phrase is useful when discussing events or stories where firsthand accounts are important.
 It adds a layer of authenticity and personal perspective.